smithy-lang/smithy-rs/rust-runtime/aws-smithy-http-server-python/examples/README.md

 `make distclean` can be used for a complete cleanup of all artefacts.

-### Dependencies
+### Uvloop

-The server has a runtime dependency on [uvloop](https://pypi.org/project/uvloop/), which can be installed with your favourite package manager or by using
+The server can depend on [uvloop](https://pypi.org/project/uvloop/) for a faster event loop implementation.
+Uvloop can be installed with your favourite package manager or by using pip:

 ```sh
 pip instal uvloop
 ```

+and it will be automatically used instead of the standard library event loop if it is found in the dependencies' closure.

 ### MacOs